chasefarmer2808/SSDC/README.md

 `heroku login` command.
 Click on the `ssdc-website` app.
 Click the settings tab.
 Then click `Reveal config vars`.
 This information is sensative and confidential.
 Make sure it remains a secret, and the values are not altered unless approved by an admin.
 Also note to never commit the `.env` file to any kind of version control system.
 It too holds all of this information, and should only remain on a developer's hard drive.
 With all config vars pulled, you are now ready to run the backend of the app.
-To do this, simply run 'heroku local'.
+To do this, simply run `heroku local`.
 This will spin up the Node server, enabling REST API calls to be made.

 ## Development server